2023 Northwestern State Lady Demons softball team

-The 2023 Northwestern State Lady Demons softball team represents Northwestern State University during the 2023 NCAA Division I softball season.
-The Lady Demons play their home games at Lady Demon Diamond and are led by fifteenth year head coach Donald Pickett.
+The 2023 Northwestern State Lady Demons softball team represented Northwestern State University during the 2023 NCAA Division I softball season.
+The Lady Demons played their home games at Lady Demon Diamond and were led by fifteenth year head coach Donald Pickett.
 They are members of the Southland Conference.

 Preseason

 Southland Conference Coaches Poll

 The Southland Conference Coaches Poll was released on January 26, 2023.
 Northwestern State was picked to finish third in the Southland Conference with 91 votes.

 Preseason All-Southland team

 Two Lady Demons were named to the conference preseason first team, and three Lady Demons were named as second team members.